IBM-Cloud/docs/services/blockchain/index.md

 # Getting started with {{site.data.keyword.blockchain}} (Beta)
 {: #gettingstartedtemplate}
-*Last updated: 15 July 2016*
+*Last updated: 18 July 2016*
 {: .last-updated}

 With the {{site.data.keyword.blockchainfull}} service on Bluemix&reg;, you can spin up a multi-node blockchain network at the click of a button.
 Rather than creating and managing a network, developers can get into code faster and spend their time writing applications and working with chaincode.
 The service is a peer-to-peer permissioned network built on the [hyperledger/fabric](https://github.com/hyperledger/fabric) code from the Linux Foundation's Hyperledger Project.
 {:shortdesc}

-You can use a blockchain network to exchange digital assets through a shared ledger.
+You can use a blockchain network to digitally represent assets which can then be securely exchanged and tracked through a shared ledger.
 For more information about shared ledgers and business networks, see the [About](ibmblockchain_overview.html) blockchain topic.

 There are currently two versions available for the blockchain service - **Starter Developer** and **High Security Business Network**.
 Use the comparisons in the table below to choose the right environment for your needs.